 Want even more?

-Talk to me about leaving a carving behind for your event to be used as a give away or draw prize!
+Talk to me about leaving a carving behind for your event - perhaps to be used as a give away or draw prize or just kept as a lasting reminder of the amazement you experienced watching the magic happen.

 It's been said that no event is complete without the roar and wonder of a real, live chainsaw carver.
 (It hasn't actually been said but it COULD be said.)
 If you're looking for one of the most unique experiences you can find for your next event, customer appreciation day or team building efforts you have just found it.

-Currently taking bookings for the remainder of the 2018 season and into the 2019 season – get in touch with Kelly today!
+Currently taking bookings for the 2019 season and beyond – get in touch with Kelly today!

 The passion that Kelly has for carving is clear.
 Our customers were mesmerized as they watched a plain old chunk of wood transform into a work of art right in front of their eyes.